ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 #### What's being done about it?

-- ✅ `heliclockter` has separate classes for local, zoned, and UTC datetimes.
+- :heavy_check_mark: `heliclockter` has separate classes for local, zoned, and UTC datetimes.
-- ✅ `DateType` allows type-checkers to distinguish naïve or aware datetimes
+- :heavy_check_mark: `DateType` allows type-checkers to distinguish naïve or aware datetimes
-- ❌ `arrow` and `pendulum` still have one class for naïve and aware.
+- :x: `arrow` and `pendulum` still have one class for naïve and aware.

 ## 2. Operators ignore Daylight Saving Time (DST)